jer-martin/obsidian/NEWTN/Stars Over Babylon.md

 ### Geography and Context

 1. **Where was Babylon?**
+    Mesopotamia

-2. **What are the Enuma Anu Enlil?**
+2. **What are the Enuma Anu Enlil?** a set of tablets dealing with Babylonian astronomy
 3. **What was the main purpose of the Scribes of Enuma Anu Enlil?**
+    The offered council on affairs of the state

 ### Influence on Greek Astronomy

 4. **Why was the knowledge of these scribes essential to the development of Greek astronomy?**

 5. **Who was Kidenas?**
+    leader of astronomers in babylo

 ### Writing Systems